Void-Stag/Void-Stag/README.md

 I am interested in both Web Development and Software Development, although I will not hesitate to develop interest in other areas such as Mobile Development.

 ## 🌱More About Me!
-Now I have graduated, I am currently toutching up on my learnt skills by re-developing some DMU projects.
+Now I have graduated, I am currently touching up on my learnt skills by re-developing some University projects.
 At the same time, I am broadening my skills by learning new tools to assit me in improving and creating better projects.

 I am currently seeking a graduate job in the Tech industry as I am thrilled to apply my skills into practice and network with other people.